aeraki-mesh/website/content/zh/community/_index.md

 ## Community meetings

-etcd contributors and maintainers meet [online][] every four weeks, on **Thursday at 11 AM** [Pacific Time][].
+Aeraki community don't hold meetings on a regular basis.
+An ad-hoc meeting will be proposed when the community have some technical topics that need to be discussed.

-For phone-in information, the date of the next meeting, and minutes from past meetings, see [etcd community meeting][meeting-doc].
+For phone-in information, the date of the next meeting, and minutes from past meetings, see [Aeraki community meeting][meeting-doc].

 {{% cards "community_resources" %}}

 ## Contributing

-Your contributions to etcd code and documentation are welcome!
+Your contributions to Aeraki code and documentation are welcome!
 If you find a problem or would like an enhancement, create an issue -- or better yet, consider submitting a pull request.

-For etcd contribution guidelines, see [How to contribute][].
+For Aeraki contribution guidelines, see [How to contribute][].

 ## Additional community resources

-Our dedicated community has created the following resource:

-* [Chinese translation of etcd.io (本网站的中文翻译)](https://etcd.cn).
-The website is an independent project and isn't officially endorsed by etcd maintainers.

 </div>